geertjanw/cake/README.md

 ## Step 2: Run the app

 There are three ways to run the demo, and all three produce identical telemetry in Dash0.
 Pick based on how close to production you want to be.
-The recommended path is a local Kubernetes cluster, because it mirrors how the services usually run and sets up the Dash0 Kubernetes route (Option A).
-If you'd rather not touch a cluster, Docker Compose is the simplest one-command option (Option B), and running on a plain JVM is handy when you're editing the code and want a fast rebuild loop (Option C).
+- The recommended path is a local
+Kubernetes cluster, because it mirrors how the services usually run and sets up the Dash0 Kubernetes route (Option A).
+- If you'd rather not touch a cluster, Docker Compose is the simplest one-command option (Option B).
+- Running on a plain JVM is handy when you're editing the code and want a fast rebuild loop (Option C).

 ### Option A: Local Kubernetes (kind or k3s) (recommended)